BerniHacker/Coronavirus/README.md

 Comparing Finnish curves to those of neighboring Countries might provide useful insights since, in addition to the geographical proximity, those Countries have certain similarities in culture, behavior patterns and may be genetics.

-Also, comparison with the two Countries which have had the most critical situation so far (China and Italy) might be useful.

-_Currently those files are updated daily.
+_Currently, those files are updated daily.
 Also, more plots will be added in the future._

 **If you are not interested in the code used to produce the plots, open the file in this [link](http://htmlpreview.github.io/?https://github.com/BerniHacker/Coronavirus/blob/master/Coronavirus_Finland.html), go to section 6. and focus on the plots and their description.**